 - Movement and Dance

-We employ a specialised PE teacher who provides a high quality games session for all classes each week as well as supporting the class teachers to deliver high quality PE provision.
+We employ a specialised PE practitioner who provides a high quality games session for all classes each week as well as supporting the class teachers to deliver high quality PE provision.

 Healthy competition is encouraged and the school takes every opportunity to take part in local tournaments and competitions both in and out of school time.
-Individual competitors, and football, netball, tag rugby, speed-stacking, swimming and athletics teams all regularly represent the school in Hertford and Ware events, and sometimes further afield at County level.
+Individual competitors, and football, netball, tag rugby, speed-stacking, swimming and athletics teams all regularly represent the school in Hertford and Ware events, and further afield at County level.

 Sports Day takes place at the end of the Summer Term, and is organised along the lines recommended by Sport England.

-In this way, they learn to value their own and other people’s cultures, and to understand how events in the past have influenced our lives today.
+In this way, children learn to value their own and other people’s cultures, and to understand how events in the past have influenced our lives today.
 We teach them to investigate these past events and, by so doing, to develop the skills of enquiry, analysis, interpretation and problem-solving.
 History topics offer the opportunity to link the children’s learning to other areas of the curriculum such as Literacy, Art and Geography.Geography Keys

 Through their work in geography, children learn about their local area and compare their life in this area with that in other regions in the United Kingdom and in the rest of the world.
 They learn how to draw and interpret maps and they develop the skills of research, investigation, analysis and problem solving- Through their growing knowledge and understanding of human geography children gain an appreciation of life in other cultures.
 Geography teaching also motivates children to find out about the physical world and enables them to recognize the importance of sustainable development for the future of mankind.

 Religious education enables children to investigate and reflect on some of the most fundamental questions.
 We develop the children’s knowledge and understanding of the major world faiths, and we address the fundamental questions in life, for example, the meaning of life and the existence of a divine spirit.
 We enable children to develop a sound knowledge not only of Christianity but also of other world religions.
 Children reflect on what it means to have a faith and to develop their own spiritual knowledge and understanding.
 We help the children learn from religions as well as about religions.
 We invite visitors from different faiths into school to join us during our celebrations and assemblies.

 Arts Education and creativity in general are given a high priority at Priors Wood.
 We believe that children should be given every opportunity to participate in and learn to appreciate a wide range of Arts activities.

 We believe that an Arts rich curriculum enables children to communicate what they see, feel and think through the media of art, music, dance and drama.
-They explore ideas and meanings through the work of artists, musicians and performers.
+Children explore ideas and meanings through the work of artists, musicians and performers.